 Image credit: Jenie Fawckner (artist)

 Fine art printing is often referred to as giclée printing or archival pigment printing.
+Sometimes we even get asked if we do archival printing.
+Are you confused yet?
+Don’t be.
 Despite the many names, they all refer to the exact same process.

 What is a fine art print?